Dr. Alice Abernathy, MD

 Dr. Leon Cushenberry is trained in Psychiatry.
 He is interested in exploring interventions to address the impact of racial trauma and intersections of structural oppression within community, academic, and institutional settings as well as developing historically informed models for organizational change.

-Dr. Rachel French, BSN, RNRachel French is a Pre-doctoral Fellow and PhD Candidate at The University of Pennsylvania School of Nursing.
+Dr. Rachel French, PhD, RNRachel French is a Pre-doctoral Fellow and PhD Candidate at The University of Pennsylvania School of Nursing.
 Her research identifies ways to improve the quality of care individuals with substance use disorders receive by determining the best strategies to successfully implement evidence-based practices in hospital and community settings.

 Dr. Justin Grischkan, MD